Powerful Online Psychology & Coaching Programmes to Strengthen Your Emotional Regulation Skills

-If you resonate with some of these borderline personality traits and would like to understand more about this, I suggest you contact me today to arrange a FREE, 15-20 minute telephone consultation, where we can talk through your concerns and consider potential next steps.
+If you resonate with some of these emotionally unstable traits and would like to understand more about this, I suggest you contact me today to arrange a FREE, 20 minute telephone consultation, where we can talk through your concerns and consider potential next steps.

-Living with BPD, even at the milder end, is tough.
+Difficulties with Emotional Regulation is tough.
 Especially without psychological support, life often feels overwhelming and alone.
 It is devastating to find yourself in tumultuous relationships, not knowing how to handle the ups and downs.
 Living life can feel like an emotional rollercoaster without knowing how to manage your feelings when you are angry, lonely or upset.

-For these reasons alone, seeking help and support from a qualified specialist BPD therapist is highly recommended.
+For these reasons alone, seeking help and support from a qualified therapist is highly recommended.